What is Business Process Outsourcing (BPO)?

 - Non-Disclosure Agreement (NDA), also known as a Confidentiality Agreement (CA) – in general, these are agreements that protect sensitive information.
 Cases in which confidential information might be protected through an NDA can include business models, plans for a new tool or software product, information about clients etc.

-After the contract is signed, the two companies will begin transitioning resources and responsibilities from the business to the IT provider.
+After the contract is signed, the two companies will begin transitioning resources and responsibilities from the business to the outsourcing company.
 This represents the official launch of the project.

 6. Managing / delivery